millenniumdisk/platinum-compass/html/README.md

 </html>
 ```

-## section 4 - urls, file path, link, _blank attribute
+## section 4 - urls, file path, link, _blank, mailto
 <hr>

 - url types
-	- relative address - a website address that is short since it is in the same domain
+	- relative address - a website address that is short which usually points to an internal page in the same url
 	- absolute address - a complete website address which usually points to an external site
 - file path types
 	- relative path - a short file address where the file exists in the same or nearby location